Filipinos, foreigners, and real estate in the Philippines

 The Supreme Court has explained that since the ban on foreigners is intended to preserve the nation’s land for future generations of Filipinos, that aim is achieved by making lawful the acquisition of real estate by aliens who became Filipino citizens by naturalization or those transfers made by aliens to Filipino citizens.
 As the property in dispute is already in the hands of a qualified person, a Filipino citizen, there would be no more public policy to be protected.
 The objective of the constitutional provision to keep Philippine lands in Filipino hands has been achieved.

-What about condominiums?
+What about foreigners and condominiums?

 You may have heard that there are restrictions on foreigners’ ownership of condominiums.
 The truth is that foreigners can own condominium units outright.
 The restriction against foreigners applies to ownership of the land on which the condominium complex is built, and not directly on their ownership of individual condominium units.